deislabs/deislabs.io/content/posts/a-simple-wasm-linker-js.md

 #### Linking modules, instances, and aliases

-But what if we don't want to satisfy imports with a JavaScript objects, but with other WebAssembly modules?
+But what if we don't want to satisfy imports with JavaScript objects, but with other WebAssembly modules?
 We would have to instantiate those modules, and manually iterate through their exported items, then construct an import object suitable for the module that is trying to import them.
 This is the main scenario